 Volunteers in the Network reduce isolation by visiting and spending time with local elderly residents.
 The ethos of the Good Neighbours Network is to deliver acts of kindness, as simple as bringing round a cake, which can go a very long way.

-The Hub supports this activity by providing free DBS checks, safeguarding support and basic training in befriending.
-You can refer your elderly relative or they can refer themselves.
-Click here for everything you need to know on making a referral.
+The Hub supports this activity by providing free DBS checks, as well as safeguarding support and basic training in befriending.
+You can refer your elderly relative or they can refer themselves; visit their website for everything you need to know about making a referral.
 For more information on the Network, please find contact details below:

-Isle of Wight Age UK, Good Neighbour Scheme
+Age UK Isle of Wight, Good Neighbour Scheme

 The Good Neighbour Scheme is built of volunteers working within every community on the Isle of Wight.
 Volunteers provide vital assistance, reliable support and friendship to those who feel lonely or isolated.
 Befriending support can be coupled with practical help including outings, help with small tasks in the home or regaining confidence after bereavement.